An Overview of the BAYS Evaluation Process

 Sudbury Soccer recently looked back at the soccer history of 14 seniors on the 2016 LS High School varsity team and learned that these players played across many teams in third grade, including team 1 through team 4.
 Team placement all the way into middle school has little bearing on where a player may end up.

 In addition, it is common and expected to see player movement both up and down from team to team beginning in 3rd grade all the way through 8th.
-The key for SYSA is proper placement, not higher placement, in order to accelerate player development.
+The key to success for SYSA players is proper placement, not higher placement, in order to accelerate player development.

-Placing children on skill-based teams requires a process that seeks not only to place players by skill level but, does so with a mix of objective data and coach information gathered from multiple sources to ensure placements decisions are as unbiased, transparent and fair as possible.
+The process for placing children on skill-based teams is based on a mix of objective data and coach information gathered from multiple sources to ensure placements decisions are as unbiased, transparent and as fair as possible.